Advanced Counselling Skills (New!)

 Students will read the required textbook or manual. for each section below and answer a series of essay type questions or True/False relating to the material in the textbook.
 They will submit their answers by uploading them to their individual folder on Google Drive.
 The Instructor will evaluate the answers and give the student a mark.
 80% is a pass for each section.

-The student must attain an 80% average of all 3 courses to pass.
 A certificate will be given to a successful student.
 The Instructor will provide support if needed for the duration of the program.
 Prospective students can challenge the sections below based on prior learning.